Frequently Asked Questions

 Lead-safe projects may take slightly longer due to containment and cleanup protocols, but the peace of mind and safety are well worth the added care.

-We take every precaution to keep your home and loved ones safe, including sealing off the work area, using HEPA vacuums, and performing a detailed cleanup when the job is done.
+At Phinney Ridge Painting, we take every precaution to keep your home and loved ones safe, including sealing off the work area, using HEPA vacuums, and performing a detailed cleanup when the job is done.

 Lead-safe work includes containing the work area, minimizing dust, using proper protective equipment, and thoroughly cleaning up afterward to prevent contamination.